particle-iot/docs/src/content/guide/how-to-build-a-product/certification.md

  - **Wikipedia**: <a target="_blank" href="https://en.wikipedia.org/wiki/UL_(safety_organization)#UL_Standards">https://en.wikipedia.org/wiki/UL_(safety_organization)#UL_Standards</a>
  - **Domain**: Worldwide

-UL (Underwriters Laboritories) is an American worldwide safety consulting and certification company.
+UL (Underwriters Laboratories) is an American worldwide safety consulting and certification company.
 UL provides safety-related certification, validation, testing, inspection, auditing, advising, and training services to manufactures, retailers, policymakers, regulators, service companies, and consumers.

 ### Integration
 The large majority of UL certifications, which can be found <a target="_blank" href="https://en.wikipedia.org/wiki/UL_(safety_organization)#UL_Standards">here</a>, are standards for electrical and electronic products that utilize high voltage AC electricity for power.
 UL certification is typically not required for low voltage or battery powered products.